saucecode/wiki-in-a-flask/wiki.md

 ## Motivation

 Wiki-in-a-flask was inspired by the great brevity and detail of [Wookieepedia](https://starwars.wikia.com/wiki/Main_Page), the Star Wars fan wikia.
-I thought that the idea of mapping out an entire universe, its stories, and lore in encyclopedia fashion would be very helpful to worldbuilders and story-tellers.
+I thought that the idea of mapping out an entire universe, its stories, and lore in encyclopedic fashion would be very helpful to worldbuilders and story-tellers.

 ## Examples